Do you have an emotionally distant spouse?

-If you answered yes to any of those questions, then may be feeling like your spouse doesn’t care about you or that they’re no longer happy in your marriage.
+If you answered yes to any of those questions, then may be feeling like your spouse is cold, doesn’t care about you or that they’re no longer happy in your marriage.

 In situations like this, it’s easy to feel like your relationship is falling apart.
 Is this really the case or does your spouse just need some time and space?